 Many methods of losing weight can be disputed, but the effectiveness and necessity of a caloric deficit is not one of them.

-When we take in less than we expend our bodies need to get the energy from somewhere (hopefully fat) and when that stored energy is used we end up lighter than before.
+When we take in less than we expend our bodies need to get the energy from somewhere (hopefully fat).

 Key Take Away Points:

 Do NOT believe all the hype about special diets and the promises that come with them (claiming they will provide quick results).
 Many of these diets are not sustainable, create huge deficits, and mess up your metabolism.

 Most of these diets may very well work in the short-term because they put the individual in a caloric deficit.
 However, because they are so unsustainable, they are not a good long-term solution (i.e, you may lose weight but you will gain it right back once you stop the “diet”).

 In order to lose weight you NEED to be in a caloric deficit (taking in fewer calories than you expend).
 So skip the fancy, “special”, and/or cutting edge diets and focus on creating a caloric deficit (through lowering calorie intake and increasing physical activity) in a way that you can continue and live with long-term.